khanhtc1202/boogeyman/README.md

 > Cross Matching

-Return matched result cross through multi search engines.
-(Appeared in 2 hay more search engines)
+Return matched results cross through multi search engines.
+(Appeared in 2 or more search engines)

 > All (with limit 20)